 Archicentre Australia director Peter Georgiev says the Cost Guide helps those embarking on renovations, maintenance and new building works.

-Unlike many design professionals on offer, our Design Architects understand residential design and architecture – that’s why you can rely on their knowledge from feasibility stage through to the completion of construction to guide the process of you interfacing with the building industry.
+Archicentre Australia’s Design Architects understand residential design and architecture – that’s why clients can rely on their knowledge from feasibility stage through to the completion of construction.

 “Compare it to the ‘add on’ costs of volume builders – you may be surprised,” he concludes.